 The role of a sales development representative (SDR) is to reach out to prospects, learn about them, and nurture them along the sales funnel through education, communication, and relationship-building.
 But the overall importance of an SDR within a business’ sales team goes much deeper than those tasks.

 Boost the effectiveness of your SDRs and other salespeople by supporting them with a strong marketing strategy led by data, research, and effective content.
-Read 5 Marketing Strategies to Increase Sales to see what strategies you can use to align marketing and sales and promote growth in your business.
+Read Increase Sales Exponentially with These 5 Marketing Strategies to see what strategies you can use to align marketing and sales and promote growth in your business.

 SDR Roles and Responsibilities